blindnet-io/product-management/specifications/Privateform-FRD.md

 Deleting an account implies deleting all Doctor’s data + all of her Patients’ forms and medical data.

 After an account is deleted, a confirmation email is sent to a Doctor.

+## Password change workflow

+Legend:
+* Point of failure
+* DB status

+Prerequisite: Add another field in PF db, table User, column "NewPassword"

+Change password workflow:
+1. From the PF front-end, call the backend to change the password.
+If all validations pass on the backend, insert the new password into the "NewPassword" column, else do nothing.
+Send a response to the front.
+2. Depending on the response from the backend:
+    a.
+If it’s 200, call blindnet SDK to change the password.
+At this point, the new password is in the "NewPassword'' field.
+    b.
+If other than 200, show the message that the password update failed.
+Do not continue further steps.
+3. When (2a) is executed, depending on the result from blindnet SDK:
+    a.
+If it’s an exception, show the message that the password update failed.
+Do not continue further steps.
+At this point, the correct password is still in the “Password” field.
+    b.
+If it’s a success, show the message that password change was successful and asynchronously call the PF backend to copy the "NewPassword" value to the "Password" field and set "NewPassword" field to null.
+At this point, the password has been updated, the new password is either in the “Password” or “NewPassword” field (depending if the 3b backend call was successful).

+User login workflow: call PF backend and try to regularly login a user by looking at the “Password” column (this is instructed by the front-end so that the front knows which pass field is checked; this is needed so that the front is able to distinguish between 1b and 2bii):
+1. If it’s a success, create a token and connect to blindnet at the front-end
+    a.
+If the SDK fails, that means step 3b failed.
+Show the wrong password message.
+    b.
+If the SDK successfully connects, this means either step 2a failed or there wasn’t a change of password, or that there was a successful change of password.
+Log in the user.
+2. If it’s a failure, return an error to the front-end and then call the server to log in the user by looking at the “NewPassword” field.
+    a.
+If it’s a failure or, it means that the password a user entered is completely wrong.
+Reject the login.
+    b.
+If it’s a success, create a token and connect to blindnet at the front-end
+        i.
+If the SDK throws an error, that means step 2a failed.
+Show an error about the wrong password and call the server to set the “NewPassword” to NULL. ii.
+If SDK successfully connects, that means step 3b failed.
+Log in the user.
+Asynchronously call the server to copy the “NewPassword” value into “Password” and set NewPassword to NULL.